cyrus-and/gdb/README.md

 ===

 Package `gdb` provides a convenient way to interact with the GDB/MI interface.
+The methods offered by this module are very low level, the main goals
+are:

-The methods offered by this module are very low level, the main goal is to avoid the tedious parsing of the MI2 line-based text interface and bypass a [known bug][mi2-bug] which prevent to distinguish the target program's output from MI2 records.
+- avoid the tedious parsing of the MI2 line-based text interface;

+- bypass a [known bug][mi2-bug] which prevents to distinguish the target program's output from MI2 records.

 Web interface
 -------------